ben-n93/SQL-tips-and-tricks/README.md

-When creating a calculated field, you might be tempted to rename it to an existing column, but this can lead to unexpected behaviour, such as a window function operating on the wrong field:
+When creating a calculated field, you might be tempted to rename it to an existing column, but this can lead to unexpected behaviour, such as a window function operating on the wrong field.
+- Note that only in Snowflake and MariaDB can you reference a renamed column's alias.
+However the solution should work for any RDBMs.

 ```SQL
 INSERT INTO products (product, revenue)